change coloring of services on host down

 - what would be an "unreachable" service - would that be a new state, or is unknown the better state?

 - would that require a new config option, and if any, how to resolve that within the config verification checks

 - would such addins affect the default behaviour of the core and change that in a way, addons like gui or transportation could be affected in a way which is not compatible.

-#8 Updated by mjbrooks about 2 years ago
+#8 Updated by mjbrooks over 2 years ago

 Thanks @cyildiri.
 Always good to have ideas rolling in.

 @dnsmichi What is being requested is an additional state for services where if $host->state==DOWN, then have the services for that host be marked UNREACHABLE instead of having it be marked as CRITICAL.

 This would definately break compatability in both the Classic UI and other parts of the Core (notifications and configuration files).
 Also, calling it UNREACHABLE would be very improper not to mention confusing, but I'll get to that in a minute.

 The reason for the request is that cyildiri would like to see which services are being affected by a particular outage.